OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+ ### Day 53: April 7, 2018
+ **Today's Progress:** Still working on a Pomodoro Clock from #freecodecamp.Also was trying to hack couple js games.
+Was fun to use dev tools from chrome.
+52/#100DaysOfCode

  ### Day 52: April 6, 2018
  **Today's Progress:** Working on a Pomodoro Clock from #freecodecamp.
 52/#100DaysOfCode